Iceland in the Eurovision Song Contest 2022

-Iceland was represented at the Eurovision Song Contest 2022 with the song "Með hækkandi sól" performed by Systur.
+Iceland was represented at the Eurovision Song Contest 2022 with the song "Með hækkandi sól", written by Lovísa Elísabet Sigrúnardóttir and performed by the band Systur.
 The Icelandic broadcaster Ríkisútvarpið (RÚV) organised the national final Söngvakeppnin 2022 in order to select the Icelandic entry for the contest.
 The national final consisted of three shows: two semi-finals on 26 February and 5 March 2022 and a final on 12 March 2022.

 Iceland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
 Performing during the show in position 14, "Með hækkandi sól" was announced among the top 10 entries of the first semi-final and hence qualified to compete in the final.
 In the final, Iceland placed 23rd with 20 points.
 It was later revealed that the country placed 10th in the semi-final with 103 points.